TeeOhh/Norms-Reasoner/README.md

-# Norms Reasoner i.e., a model of Moral Intuition andConstruction
+# Norms Reasoner i.e., a model of Moral Intuition and Construction

 ## Getting Setup
 1. Download installer